 Child and Adult Care Food Program (CACFP)

-The CACFP is a federally-funded United States Department of Agriculture program administered by the Ohio Department of Education, Office for Child Nutrition.
+The CACFP is a federally-funded United States Department of Agriculture program administered by the Ohio Department of Education, Office of Integrated Student Supports.
 CACFP enables child and adult care institutions and family or group day care homes to provide nutritious meals and snacks as a regular part of their day care and that contribute to the wellness, healthy growth, and development of infants, young children, and the health and wellness of older adults and chronically impaired disabled persons.

 WHO MAY PARTICIPATE?

 Independent centers and sponsoring organizations enter into agreements with the Ohio Department of Education to assume administrative and financial responsibility for CACFP operations.
 CACFP provides for the serving of meals and snacks to eligible children and adults who are enrolled for care at the following types of eligible and participating centers or homes.

 - After School At-Risk Programs: Eligible public or private nonprofit or for profit programs that offer enrichment activities for at risk children and youth, 18 and under, after the regular school day ends, can provide at maximum of one meal and/or snack through CACFP.
 Programs must be offered in areas where at least 50% of the children are eligible for free and reduced price meals based upon school data.

 - Family Day Care Homes: A family or group day care home must sign an agreement with a sponsoring organization to participate in CACFP.
 Day care homes must be licensed or approved to provide day care services.
 Children from birth through 12 years of age may be enrolled for CACFP benefits.

 WHAT ARE THE MEAL REQUIREMENTS?

 Meals and/or snacks served on the CACFP must meet Federal nutritional guidelines.
 CACFP meal pattern requirements vary according to age (infant, toddler, preschool school-age and adult) and types of meal served (breakfast, lunch, supper or snack).

 - Centers and day care homes may be approved to claim up to two reimbursable meals (breakfast, lunch, or supper) and one snack or two snacks and one meal, to each eligible participant, each day.